 |Citation:||Lieberman et al (2005); Lieberman et al (2006); Ghosh et al (2011)|

 |Sample:||75 mother-child (aged three to five) pairs who have witnessed trauma or domestic violence|

-Reduced depressive symptoms
+Reduced traumatic stress disorder symptoms

 |Other outcomes:||Reduced symptoms of PTSD